In this guide

-Equally, it may also be relevant to consider whether the nurse or midwife could reasonably have relied on the assurance.
+Equally, it may also be relevant to consider whether the nurse, midwife or nursing associate could reasonably have relied on the assurance.

-For example, if we stated we would not take action about a particular incident we were investigating, but the nurse or midwife then disclosed another more serious concern, would it be reasonable for the nurse or midwife to assume that we would not investigate the new concern?
+For example, if we stated we would not take action about a particular incident we were investigating, but the nurse, midwife or nursing associate then disclosed another more serious concern, would it be reasonable for the nurse, midwife or nursing associate to assume that we would not investigate the new concern?

-Possible unfairness or injustice after promises made to nurses or midwives might be able to be resolved by amending charges or some other action to cure the possible unfairness.
+Possible unfairness or injustice after promises made to nurses, midwives or nursing associates might be able to be resolved by amending charges or some other action to cure the possible unfairness.

-As always, the panel is able to consider any reasonable options to remedy any possible unfairness, before deciding that abuse of process is made out and that the case should be stopped.
+As always, the panel is able to consider any reasonable options to address any possible unfairness, before deciding that abuse of process is made out and that the case should be stopped.

 Bad faith or serious breach of professional dutyBack to top

-Sometimes, if one of our officers or decision makers acts in bad faith, this could cause an abuse of process, if that bad faith causes prejudice or unfairness to the nurse or midwife, meaning they can’t have a fair hearing, or that to proceed would be an injustice.
+Sometimes, if one of our officers or decision makers acts in bad faith, this could cause an abuse of process, if that bad faith causes prejudice or unfairness to the nurse, midwife or nursing associate meaning they can’t have a fair hearing, or that to proceed would be an injustice.

-An application based on bad faith will need to include specific examples and evidence of how the nurse or midwife says we’ve acted in bad faith, or one of our officers breached their professional duty.
-It will also need to explain how the nurse or midwife says the fairness of our process has been affected.
+An application based on bad faith will need to include specific examples and evidence of how the nurse, midwife or nursing associate says we’ve acted in bad faith, or one of our officers breached their professional duty.
+It will also need to explain how the nurse, midwife or nursing associate says the fairness of our process has been affected.

 1 R v Maxwell 1 WLR 1837